slowernews/wisdom-tldr/README.md

 Every day, whether it’s “be creative today.”
 Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
 Learn something new.
 Missions are for people who DO.
 Mission statements are for people who DON’T.

--->
+If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera. -- John Rich -->

 > *'Stop making resolutions and start making something.'*